luboslenco/add_mesh_LowPolyFactory/docs.md

 ![](images/cloud1.jpg)

-Select 'Add'->'Mesh'->'Cloud'.
+Select 'Add'->'Mesh'->'Low Poly'->'Cloud'.
 Set number of speheres to use and subdivisions(resolution) and scale of each sphere.

 ### Populate